projf/fpgatools/img2fmem/README.md

   * `image_file` - source image file name (see below for supported formats)
   * `colour_bits` - number of colour bits per pixel: 4, 6, or 8
   * `output_format` - `mem` or `coe`
-  * `palette_bits` - number of palette bits: 12 (default) or 24
+  * `palette_bits` - number of palette bits: 12 (RGB444), 15 (RGB555), 24 (RGB888)
 * Output is three files (in same directory as source image):
   * 4, 6, or 8-bit image in hex text format
-  * 12 or 24 bit palette in hex text format
+  * 12, 15, or 24-bit palette in hex text format
-  * PNG preview of converted image, so you can see what it will look like
+  * PNG preview to give a reasonable idea of what the converted image looks like (doesn't account for palette bits)

 ## Examples